Polynomial definability in constraint languages with few subpowers: Preliminaries

-Here we consider the length $|\phi|$ to be simply the number of symbols in some syntactical representation of the formula.
-In the definition of \emph{short pp-definitions}, one could alternatively bound the number of atomic formulas in $\phi$, or the number $k$ of existentially quantified variables by a polynomial $p(n)$.
-(The latter option was used in \cite{lagerkvist_polynomially_2014} in the notion of \emph{polynomial closedness} of $\langle\Gamma\rangle$.)
-Note that, since $\Gamma$ is fixed and finite, these three possible definitions coincide.
+Here, we consider the length $|\phi|$ to be simply the number of symbols in some syntactical representation of the formula.
+In the definition of \emph{short pp-definitions}, one could alternatively impose a polynomial bound on either \begin{itemize} \item the number of atomic subformulas in $\phi$, or \item the number of existentially quantified variables of $\phi$. \end{itemize} The latter option was used in \cite{lagerkvist_polynomially_2014} in the notion of \emph{polynomial closedness} of $\langle\Gamma\rangle$.
+Note that, since $\Gamma$ is fixed and finite, the three definitions coincide.

-Clearly, having few subpowers is a property of the relational clone $\langle\Gamma\rangle$, independent of the choice of the relational basis $\Gamma$.
+Clearly, having few subpowers is a property of the relational clone $\mathcal R=\langle\Gamma\rangle$, independent of the choice of the relational basis $\Gamma$.
 We observe that the same is true for short pp-definitions.
 In fact, up to multiplication by a scalar, this is true for any bound $f(n)$ on the length of pp-definitions: